KevinAst/astx-redux-util/docs/home.md

-The astx-redux-util library provides several redux reducer composition utilities, of which the most prevalent is {@link reducerHash} which allows you to displace the dreaded switch statement (but there are more).
+The astx-redux-util library provides several redux reducer composition utilities, of which the most prevalent is {@link reducerHash} which allows you to displace the dreaded switch statement ... *but there is much more!*

 ## Table of Contents

-- {@tutorial start} gets you started (installation and basic usage)
+- {@tutorial start} ... installation and basic usage

-- {@tutorial overview} provides overall concepts with a function summary
+- {@tutorial overview} ... overall concepts with a function summary

-- {@tutorial basics} overall concepts and examples
+- {@tutorial basics} ... develop rudimentary concepts

-- {@tutorial fullExample} a comprehensive example of how these utilities can be used
+- {@tutorial fullExample} ... comprehensive example of reducer composition

-- {@tutorial logExt} describes how this utility can be extended to provide a very useful centralized logging point
+- {@tutorial logExt} ... conceptual extension for a centralized reducer logging point

-- {@tutorial initialReducerState} a sidebar disussion of initialReducerState
+- {@tutorial originalReducerState} ... sidebar discussion of originalReducerState